DylanMeeus/springboot_jwt_blog/_posts/2016-01-07-more-benchmarks-virtual-dom-vs-angular-12-vs-mithril-js-vs-the-rest.markdown

 ![Average heap use](https://cdn.auth0.com/blog/newdombenchs/usedheap.svg)
 These two graphs are deeply related so there is only one paragraph for both of them.
 Both show the amount of memory used by the browser when running the benchmark.
 The first one shows the maximum size of the heap, including unused free space; while the second shows an average of the amount of memory used only by active objects.
 They look mostly the same.
 In general, Incremental DOM used the least amount of memory, followed closely by React (a real surprise!).
 React optimizations have paid off and it still looks as all-around balanced library.
 Mithril, cito.js and Virtual DOM all do very well in these tests.
 Again, of note are the improvements when going from Angular 1 to Angular 2.
 Angular 2 has improved every single metric when compared to Angular 1, and in a significant way.
 Angular 1 almost doubles the memory use of its follower.

+Check out the [full code](https://github.com/auth0/blog-dombench/tree/dombench2) for all tests.

 ## Aside: React at Auth0
 At Auth0 we care about maintainability and performance.
 We routinely look at competing solutions to find out the right tool for the job.
-For our [Lock library](), we found that React has great performance characteristics, allows for an easy integration path, and results in clean, readable code.
+For our [Passwordless Lock library](https://github.com/auth0/lock-passwordless/), we found that React has great performance characteristics, allows for an easy integration path, and results in clean, readable code.
 At the same time, it sports an active community that allows our developers to quickly and easily find how to get the job done.
 If you are interested in seeing how we use React, check out the source!

 ## Conclusion
 We are consistently surprised by the results of the Incremental DOM library.
 Not only in numbers, but also in the way it *feels* faster than the alternatives.
 Google has done a tremendous job optimizing its internals to produce a faster and leaner library.
 The only other library the has achieved this subjective feeling of speed is cito.js.
 In the case of cito.js we are concerned by its apparent lack of development activity at GitHub.
 When it comes to bigger frameworks, we cannot recommend React enough.
 It sports the right balance of performance, memory use, support and community mindshare.
 Mithril.js surprised us with its ease of use and great performance.
 We consider it to be a rightful contender to React, with an all-around great balance between speed, memory usage and ease of use.
 Between the bigger frameworks, both Angular and Ember are good choices.
 We consider them great for many use cases: in particular, for developers that adhere to their specific ideologies (if you like TypeScript, you will love Angular 2 as a library that is developed for it from the ground-up).
 Lastly, Angular 1.x performance issues are by know known by all developers.
 If you want to use it, take this into consideration.
 In particular, consider that Angular 2 is significantly better than Angular 1 in every metric (to be fair, Angular 1 and 2 are different enough to be considered totally different libraries, only inspired by similar concepts).